 So how to go about it?

 It’s probably best to start as with planning any other speech or presentation.
 Jot down anything that comes into your head that may be relevant, regardless of which side of the argument it represents.

 Then, when you have all your ideas written down, separate them into pros and cons for your chosen case, and match them up.
 Put another way, make sure every element has a balancing perspective.

 If it doesn’t balance, think really hard to try to see a different point of view that someone else might argue.
-It could be helpful to involve a colleague to play devil’s advocate.
+It could be helpful to involve a friend or colleague to play devil’s advocate.